marketcalls/marketcalls/README.md

 # Rajandran R (@marketcalls)

-Creator of **OpenAlgo** – the Open-Source Algo Trading Framework for Indian Traders.
+Creator of **OpenAlgo** – the open-source algorithmic trading framework for Indian traders.
 Building **GenAI Applications** for Trading and Automation.
 Telecom Engineer turned Full-Time Derivative Trader.

 I primarily trade **Nifty**, **BankNifty**, and **high-liquidity stock derivatives**.
 Trading the markets since 2006, using **Market Profile** and **Orderflow** for more than a decade.
-I have designed and published over 100 open-source trading systems across various trading platforms.
+I have designed and published over 100 open-source trading systems across various platforms.

 I believe that true trading success lies in **market understanding** and **robust frameworks**.
 Over the years, I’ve been building algo platforms, writing about market sentiment, trading system design, and the nuances of trading technology.

-Author of [Marketcalls.in](https://www.marketcalls.in) – a financial blog covering trading systems, trading platforms, and now, the evolution of **open-source algorithmic trading** powered by **AI tools**.
+Author of [Marketcalls.in](https://www.marketcalls.in) – a financial blog covering trading systems, trading platforms, and now the evolution of **open-source algorithmic trading** powered by **AI tools**.

 The entire Marketcalls repository — including **OpenAlgo** and its **Mini FOSS Universe** — is built using **AI Agentic Coding Tools**, showcasing what’s possible when human trading experience meets generative AI development.

 ---

-## Featured Projects
+## 🚀 Featured Projects

 ### [OpenAlgo](https://github.com/marketcalls/openalgo)
 OpenAlgo is an open-source algorithmic trading framework designed for Indian traders.